 Cons of Collaborative Divorce

 When considering the pros and cons of the collaborative divorce process vs traditional divorce, the advantages are wide and far-ranging.
-However, even if you think that it would be beneficial for you, there are a couple of possible disadvantages that should be also taken into account.
+However, even if you think that it would be beneficial for you, here are some of the possible disadvantages that should be also taken into account.

 These include: